 When it comes to your life insurance premiums, you now have more choice.

-Whatever your individual circumstances may be, you do have an alternative: premium financing.
+Whatever your individual circumstances may be, you do have an alternative: Premium Financing.
 It’s an innovative financial strategy designed to help individuals buy large amounts of life insurance for personal or business purposes, while leaving cash or other assets in place — or available to be used in other ways.

-So whether you are using life insurance for estate funding, philanthropic, or business planning purposes, you can now leverage the power of borrowed funds from a commercial lender to access the premium dollars you need — while you continue to acquire, grow and preserve your other assets for your heirs or valued employees.
+So whether you are using life insurance for estate funding, philanthropic, or business planning purposes, you can now leverage the power of borrowed funds from a commercial lender to access the premium dollars you need — while you continue to acquire, grow, and preserve your other assets for your heirs or valued employees.

-Who benefits from premium financing?
+Who can benefit from premium financing?

-Premium financing offers several specific advantages:
+Premium financing offers several advantages: